matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

     - Generally used to show that you are member of the finest society and the alpha male of the pack
 - Buzne: Faggot
 - Tepla: Lesbian
-- Čůrak: Dick / Dickhead / Son of a bitch
+- Čůrak / Zmrd: Dick / Dickhead / Son of a bitch
+- Baba: Old bicth

 ## Dutch
 - Kanker: (*You are a*) Cancer